mwbowers/mwbowers.github.io/reference/datagate/datagate-client/adg-factory.md

 Reads an XML document and creates a new instance of the  interface.

+#### Remarks
+This method is a convenience overload of the ReadXml method that does not require an  parameter.It calls the ReadXml method with the provided parameters and a null .If the  parameter is null, an  is thrown.

 ```cs
 IAdgObject ReadXml(AdgConnection cn, string containerPath, AdgObjectTypes docObjectType, string docObjectNewName, XmlReader reader, XmlOptions options)
 ```